Ukraine accuses Russia of genocide after bombing of children's hospital

 The World Bank's chief economist said Moscow was edging close to defaulting on its debt.
 The Kremlin is taking measures to shore up the economy and planned to respond to a U.S. ban on its oil and energy exports as the rouble dropped to record lows.

+The U.S. House of Representatives on Wednesday voted to rush $13.6 billion in aid to Ukraine, sending the legislation to the Senate.

-(Reporting by Reuters bureaus; Writing by Costas Pitas and Stephen Coates; Editing by Cynthia Osterman and Michael Perry)
+(Reporting by Reuters bureaus; Writing by Stephen Coates; Editing by Michael Perry)

 ((stephen.coates@thomsonreuters.com;))